mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/README.md

 As a part of the **PyTorch scholarship**, those who got the scholarship were in a slack channel.
-Here I have jot down questions has been asked there in slack hoping it will be easier for me when I will revice course content in future.
+Here I have jot down questions has been asked there in slack and answers given by other scholarship holders hoping it will be easier for me when I will revice course content in future.
 As well as maybe some other will find it benificial.

 ## General FAQs: